magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 - [repository addition][]
 - [block overriding][]

-### Creating a functional test {#create-test}
+### Creation of a functional test {#create-test}

-If new modules are added to Magento you would need to create an new test to check the functionality.
+If new modules are added to Magento you would need to create a new test to check the functionality.

 New test must be stored in the corresponding module `<magento2>/dev/tests/functional/tests/app/Magento/<testing_module>`.

-Each test consists of four main components: test object, test data, test flow, test assertions.
+Each test consists of four main components: a test object, test data, a test flow, a test assertion.

 #### Test object {#test-object}

 A test object is an object that you are going to test.
-Most of the test actions will be performed under this object.
+Most of the test actions are performed under this object.
 The test object is represented by a [fixture][].
 The fixture defines properties of an object.

 #### Test data {#test-data}

-Test data are data for a test and data for preconditions
+Test data are data for a test and data for preconditions.

  - Data for the test are stored in a [data set][]
- - Preconditions include sample data that are stored in a [fixture repository][] and sample test entity that can be created by a [handler][].
+ - Preconditions include sample data that are stored in a [fixture repository][] and a sample test entity that can be created by a [handler][].

 #### Test flow {#test-flow}

 Test flow is a set of test steps that you want to perform under the test object to check required functionality.
 Test steps are defined in a [test case][].
-Usually a test step contains actions related to a [page][] which contains link to an HTML page and locator strategies for actions.
+Usually a test step contains a set of actions.
 Each action is managed by a method defined in a [block][].
+A [page][] is used as a container for blocks, and stores selectors to identify blocks on an HTML page.

 #### Test assertions {#test-assertions}